reflechant/veri_ports/README.md

 "revert" reverses port/ports direction.
 Doesn't affect inout ports.
 "make local" deletes any input/output/inout text from line/selection.
+It also replaces "," with ";" for obvious reasons.

 "wire" changes port type to wire.
 "reg" changes port type to reg.